bigscience-workshop/bigscience/jz/slurm/README.md

 - `-p prepost`: up to 20h - for pre/post-processing + has internet!
 - `-p visu`:    up to 4h  - for visualization
 - `-p archive`: up to 20h - for archiving
-- `-p compil`:  up to 20h - for compilation
+- `-p compil`:  up to 20h - for compilation + has internet!

 **Constraints**: